cronomantic/ZXDAAD128/README.md

     php daadmakerPlus3.php [options] <bank0.AD0> [bank1.AD1] ...
 ```

-Again the bank files should be stated on the command line *in the correct order* and *do not forget any file*.
+Again, the bank files should be stated on the command line *in the correct order* and *do not forget any file*.
 Also, you have the following options:

 - **-d** **[path]**      : Destination of the loader and data filer to include on a image.
 - **-s** **[SCR file]**  : SCR file which will be used as loading screen.

-This program will generate two files: `bin.bin` (the binary data to load) and `disk` (the loader).
+This program will generate two files: a `bin.bin` file (the binary data to load) and a `disk` file(the loader).
-After that, you need to create a disk image file with those two files included.
+After that, you can create a disk image file with those two files included.
 For that, you can use the program `MKP3FS` from taptools.
 You can find compiled versions [here](http://www.seasip.info/ZX/unix.html).

 ***